 In most cases, taking early legal advice will enable a transaction to be structured to comply with the rules, and this is where we can help you.

 State aid is an area where there is most likely to be change as a result of Brexit, as the current form of the law is almost entirely EU controlled.
-Whilst there may be continuing state aid law issues during the transitional period, it seems likely that it will either disappear or be replaced by a new local regime.
-Watch this space for updates.
+Whilst there may be continuing state aid law issues during the coming transitional period, the Government has made it clear that State Aid rules will continue when we leave the EU with the CMA standing in the shoes of the EU Commission as the first line of control.
+It is unclear whether any substantive changes will be introduced over time but it is unlikely to be a priority.

 We will use our extensive experience of providing State aid advice to enable you to deliver your project or achieve your overall objectives in the most suitable compliant way.